Background pattern

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.

-Driving and operating machinery
+Driving and using machines

 Lacosamida Accord contains sodium

-3. How to use Lacosamida Accord
+3. How to take Lacosamida Accord

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medication exactly as indicated by your doctor or pharmacist.
+If you are unsure, consult your doctor or pharmacist again.

 Use of Lacosamida Accord

-• by taking the medication by mouth or
+• by taking the medication orally or

-• Your doctor will decide for how many days you will receive infusions.
+• Your doctor will decide how many days you will receive infusions.
 There is experience with the administration of Lacosamida Accord infusions twice a day for up to 5 days.
 For longer-term treatment, Lacosamida Accord tablets and syrup are available.

 What dose to use

-Adolescents and children weighing 50 kg or more and adults
+Adolescents and children who weigh 50 kg or more and adults

 When using Lacosamida Accord alone: